farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 Good requirements are essential.
 Bad requirements cause us to narrow in on the wrong solutions and consider work finished before it meets the actual customer need.
 The further off our requirements, the worse our solutions.

+> "The besetting mistake of expert designers is not designing the thing wrong, but designing the wrong thing" - Fred Brooks, Design of Design p.
+167

 Fortunately, requirements mostly limit explorations to the right area.
 [As shown in the first section](#software-lifecycle-of-problem-understanding), lifecycle stages progressively refine the problem as we work on it.
 Our "good enough" target gets better as we go, so long as we pay attention to trade-offs and feedback.

 Undoubtedly, more requirements will also appear after work is delivered.
 This is the "monitor" stage of the lifecycle.
 This shifts target of "good enough" and we iterate to reach the new target just like before.